Cold Email Follow Up Timing: Best Schedule for 2026

 The Break-Up Email

-After sending your break-up email, wait for their response.
-If you don’t hear back within a week, remove them from your active follow-up sequence.
-You can add them to a long-term nurture campaign where you share valuable content quarterly, but daily or weekly follow-ups should stop.
+After sending a break-up email with no reply within a week, remove them from your active sequence.
+You can add them to a long-term quarterly nurture list, but regular follow-ups should stop.

 Tools for Automating Cold Email Follow Ups

 Manual follow-ups don’t scale.
-These tools automate your follow up sequences while maintaining personalization:
+These tools automate sequences while maintaining personalization:

-Smartlead ($39-$94/month) – Unlimited email accounts, advanced deliverability features, and automated warm-up.
-Great for scaling cold outreach across multiple domains.
+Smartlead ($39–$94/month) — Unlimited email accounts, advanced deliverability features, and automated warm-up.
+Good for scaling outreach across multiple domains.

-Lemlist ($59-$99/month) – Strong personalization features including image and video customization.
+Lemlist ($59–$99/month) — Strong personalization including image and video customization.
 Popular with agencies and consultants.

-Instantly.ai ($37-$97/month) – Unlimited email accounts and straightforward automation.
-Good balance of features and affordability.
+Instantly.ai ($37–$97/month) — Unlimited email accounts and straightforward automation.
+Strong deliverability features and a clean interface.

-Woodpecker ($49-$99/month) – Focused on B2B sales with excellent email deliverability and follow-up automation.
-Integrates well with most CRMs.
+Woodpecker ($49–$99/month) — Focused on B2B sales with excellent deliverability and follow-up automation.

-Mailshake ($58-$99/month) – User-friendly interface with solid automation and mail merge features.
+Mailshake ($58–$99/month) — User-friendly interface with solid automation and mail merge.
 Great for sales teams new to cold email.

 Cold Email Follow Up Templates That Work